iingram/gesturer/blenderGestureAddon/README.md

         - Open Blender (if via the command line, watch the output as you go through the steps below to make sure you don't get any fatal errors!).
         - Navigate to and open your `.blend` file.
 5. To activate the addon, press the spacebar while in Blender to bring up the search interface, type "Gesture Operator", and select the result.
 6. To deactivate the addon once it is running, follow the same process from step 5.
+If set in the YAML configs, deactivating the addon will output a CSV file containing the animated gestures.
+Make sure to run through the entire window of each gesture in Blender or you will get an error.